Ah, romance. That thing two (and possibly more!) people share with one another. Those feelings of excitement and mystery!

 The idea of adding more depth to a game is wonderful.
 Pity it doesn’t actually happen.

-As stated above, in BioWare’s games, you pick and choose a character you want to go out with and start trying to convince them to your way of thinking.
+As previously stated, in BioWare’s games, you pick and choose a character you want to go out with and start trying to convince them to your way of thinking.
 You do this by choosing relevant dialogue options whilst talking to your chosen partner, more slowly unlocking as you progress through the game’s main storyline.
 By the end of the game you’ll reach the “epic climax” where you get your free achievement and hanky panky.

 So why do I hate them?
 Why do they suck?
-Because they add no depth what-so-ever, which I always thought was their entire purpose.
+Because they add absolutely no depth what-so-ever, which I always thought was their entire purpose.
 In all the games I’ve seen romance options they’ve either been about getting free stat bonuses for successfully romancing a character, getting a free maid to cook and clean my player-owned house or seeing some actually raunchy sex scenes (in an R18 game so no, not Mass Effect).

 Skyrim though… oh good lord, Skyrim.
 Skyrim has this really gimmicky “marriage” system where you wear an amulet which signifies how desperate you are and when someone else who’s as desperate as you notices the amulet, you guys go to a temple and get hitched, then your lover moves into your house and proceeds to be your kitchen bitch for the rest of eternity.
 That’s it.
 That’s really it.
 There’s no purpose to it, there’s no rhyme or reason, you just wear an amulet and get married!
 Just like real life!